About me

 Additional information

-I offer a limited number of places at discounted rates for full-time students in higher education and those on low income.
-Contact me to discuss.
+I offer a limited number of places at discounted rates for full-time students in higher education and those with low household income.
+Please contact me to discuss.
 I operate a waiting list if no discounted places are available immediately.
 I’ll always try to accommodate you somehow!

 When I work